Pronounced: in-trah-U-tah-rin dee-vice in-sur-shun

 Discuss these risks with your doctor before the IUD insertion.

 You will be asked about your medical history.
 A physical exam will be done.
 Tests may include checking for pregnancy or infection.

 You may want to ask someone to give you a ride home after the procedure.

 Local anesthesia is used to keep you comfortable during the procedure.

 This procedure is usually done in an office or clinic setting with no need for an overnight stay.

 You will lie on an exam table and put your feet in foot holders.
 A speculum will be inserted into your vagina to allow access to the cervix.
 Your cervix and vagina will be cleansed with an antiseptic.
-Another tool called a tenaculum will be used to grasp the cervix and keep the uterus in place during the procedure.
-The doctor will insert a special tool to measure the depth of your uterus to make sure that it will fit the IUD.
+Another instrument called a tenaculum will be used to grasp the cervix and keep the uterus in place during the procedure.
+The doctor will insert a special instrument to measure the depth of your uterus to make sure that it will fit the IUD.

-Then T-shaped IUD will be folded and inserted into a tube.
+The T-shaped IUD will be folded and inserted into a tube.
 The tube will be inserted into your uterus through the vagina.
 The tube will then be pulled back.
 The IUD will open into its T-shaped position inside your uterus.
 The tube and tenaculum will then be removed.
 The IUD's tiny strings will hang out of your cervix and into the far back of your vagina.
 The speculum will then be removed.